Bombele/FINSIG/core/architecture/SUB_MODULE_GUIDE_EN.md

 ---

 ## 🎯 Purpose
-This guide defines the structure and responsibilities of the sub-modules within the `core/architecture` directory.
+This guide defines the structure and responsibilities of the sub-modules inside the `core/architecture` directory.
-It ensures institutional consistency, traceability, and auditability across FINSIG.
+It ensures institutional consistency, traceability, and auditability of FINSIG.

 ---